 - Which conservatory style would match your property best?

 - Don’t neglect the garden – a conservatory which is too large may dwarf the house and garden.
 The trick here is to design a conservatory which is as large as possible without taking valuable garden space.

 - Is the new conservatory an investment in the property or your lifestyle?

 - Follow current building rules and regulations – your chosen conservatory company should be able to advise you on important requirements.

 - Plan the furniture inside the new conservatory.

-- Do you need or want blinds for the windows and doors.
-If you do then research the costs involved in this.
+- Do you need or want blinds for the windows and doors?
+If so, then research the costs involved in this.